SQream/sqream_docs/data_ingestion/inserting_data.rst

 Best Practices for Parquet
 --------------------------------

-* Parquet files are loaded through :ref:`external_tables`.
+* Parquet files are loaded through :ref:`foreign_tables`.
 The destination table structure has to match in number of columns between the source files.

 * Parquet files support predicate pushdown.
 When a query is issued over Parquet files, SQream DB uses row-group metadata to determine which row-groups in a file need to be read for a particular query and the row indexes can narrow the search to a particular set of rows.